In New York, a conviction for a white-collar crime is not an easy thing

 imposed in a criminal matter.

-which involves handing over profits obtained pursuant to the crime.
-This
+- the handing over of profits obtained pursuant to the crime.

-could also involve restitution payments, which should be provided to victims
+- This could also involve restitution payments, which should be provided

-of the offense.
-In some matters, the government might try asset forfeiture.
+- In some matters, the government might try asset forfeiture.
+This means

-This means any property bought with the earnings of the white-collar offense
+any property bought with the earnings of the white-collar offense would be taken.

 In addition, victims of crimes can initiate their own civil cases, which